tetracorp/k240/docs/_posts/2020-02-29-development.md

   art.
 All have file dates around 9am and within 8 minutes of each other, suggesting they were copied to floppy disk from an existing source.
-  Based on interviews, this date seems unlikely to be accurate, and may be a false date from an Amiga with a hard disk installed in 1991.
+  Based on interviews, this date seems unlikely to be accurate, and may be a false date from an Amiga with a hard disk installed in 1991, but no real-time clock, such as an A500.

 #### 1992

 - __Jan 1992__: Amiga Action #28 publishes an in-depth early preview of K240.
 - __2 Sep 1992__: File dates for three rendered outro graphics displayed at the end of a scenario.
 Also the date of the disk icon.
-It's possible that this is the default date of an A600HD or A1200HD, which had no real-time clock but set their default date to their initial hard disk install date.
+It's possible that this is the default date of an Amiga with a hard disk.

 #### 1993